andrejewski/himalaya/README.md

 ## Going back to HTML
 Himalaya provides translation functions that can take the Himalaya AST and output HTML and Jade.

 The following example does nothing.
 It parses the HTML to JSON then parses the JSON back into HTML, which is the exact same as the original.
-(Of course if the original is malformed, Himalaya probably buffed out the kinks.)
+Himalaya does buff out the kinks of malformed originals.

 ```js
 var fs = require('fs')